 Editor's Note: This ordinance superseded former Ch.
 127, Loitering, adopted 11-28-1961 by Ord.
 No. 61-13, as amended.

 As used in this chapter, the following terms shall have the meanings indicated:

 - Remaining idle in essentially one location and shall include the concepts of spending time idly, loafing or walking about aimlessly, and shall also include the colloquial expression "hanging around."

 - PUBLIC PLACE

 - Any place to which the public has access and shall include any street, highway, road, alley or sidewalk.
-It shall also include the front or neighborhood of any store, shop, restaurant, tavern or other place of business, and public grounds, areas, parks, as well as parking lots or other vacant private property not owned by or under the control of the person charged with violating this chapter or in the case of a minor, not owned or under the control of his parent or guardian.
+It shall also include the front or neighborhood of any store, shop, restaurant, tavern or other place of business, and public grounds, areas, and parks, as well as parking lots or other vacant private property not owned by or under the control of the person charged with violating this chapter or, in the case of a minor, not owned or under the control of his parent or guardian.

 No person shall loiter in a public place in such a manner as to: